 The first time you go through this whole process it may take you a little while, as you figure out what keywords will work for you, customize your YouTube Channel, and film your video in a way that may be new to you.

 However in no time at all you will get the hang of it, and find that all aspects of the process speed up for you.
 And this is brilliant news, because it means you can pick several of those specific ‘long-tail’ keywords, and make a unique video that targets each of them.

 While you may experience near instant success in ranking your videos, it can often take a few weeks for videos to rank.
 There is no point waiting to see how your first video will do before starting on your next one.
 Get recording a video for your next keyword, and repeat the process.

 As you start researching keywords and uploading videos you will find out what works for your niche and style, and can customize your approach.

 I always love to hear how the system is working for you.
 If you have had success with the method, please let me know in the comment section below and don’t forget to share it with your friends.

-Founder of amNewsfeed.com – Make money with affiliate from 2016 // Strength: Inbound marketing, UI & SEO // Interests: Read articles on Quora & surf Reddit.
+Owner of AMN Blog – Make money with affiliate from 2016 // Strength: Inbound marketing, UI & SEO // Interests: Read articles on Quora & surf Reddit.
 Enjoy sharing about MMO, affiliate marketing & digital product reviews.
 Read my story